shrinivaasanka/Krishna_iResearch_DoxygenDocs/index.rst

 	(*) VIRGO is dependent on AsFer for kernel analytics (*) KingCobra is dependent on AsFer MAC Protocol Buffer currency implementation (*) Grafit course materials refer to all these repositories and all NeuronRain repositories are strongly interdependent now.
+Each repository of NeuronRain can be deployed independent of the other - for example, VIRGO linux kernel and kernel_analytics module in it can learn analytic variables from any other third-party Machine Learning framework not necessarily from AstroInfer - TensorFlow, Weka, RapidMiner etc., Only prerequisite is /etc/kernel_analytics.conf should be periodically updated by set of key-value pairs of machine-learnt analytic variables written to it.
+But flipside of using third-party machine-learning software in lieu of AsFer is lack of implementations specialized and optimized for NeuronRain.

 **NeuronRain repositories have implementations for your publications and drafts.
 Are they reviewed?
 Could you explain about them?**